Rozonda Thomas: Acting and television roles

 Thomas has made guest appearances on television shows such as The Parkers, That 70s Show, Living Single and Strong Medicine.
 In 1992, she had a brief cameo in the music video for "Jump" by Kris Kross.
 In 2000, she was featured in the made-for-television movies A Diva's Christmas Carol and Love Song (with close friend Monica), and in the film Snow Day.
 In 2001, she co-starred in the action film Ticker, directed by Albert Pyun.
 She also played a small role in House Party 3 and the 1997 film Hav Plenty.

-In 2005, Thomas and Watkins starred in the reality series R U The Girl.
+In 2005, Thomas and Watkins starred in the reality series R U the Girl.

 In June 2009, VH1 announced the airing of a reality TV series starring Thomas.
 The series, What Chilli Wants, which documents Thomas's quest to find love and manage her life with the help of love and relationship expert Tionna Tee Smalls, premiered on April 11, 2010.
 The second season of What Chilli Wants premiered on January 2, 2011.
 In 2011, Thomas made cameo appearances throughout the first season of VH1's Single Ladies.
 In 2012, Thomas appeared as the leading lady in R&B singer Tyrese's music video for his single "Nothing On You".

 In 2013, Thomas became a member of "Team Guy" on the second season of Food Network's Rachael vs. Guy: Celebrity Cook-Off.
 She appeared naked in a PETA anti-circus ad campaign.
 Thomas also appeared on episode 14 of WWE Countdown where she spoke about The Rock.
 Thomas was later a judge for truTV's reality series Fake Off, which premiered on October 27, 2014.

 In 2017, she portrayed Zora Neale Hurston in Marshall, a biographical film about the life of Thurgood Marshall.

+As of January 1, 2026, she is a co-host of Second Chance Love, a television reality series on Hallmark+.

 Personal life

 At age 20, Thomas became pregnant by producer Dallas Austin.
 Due to career aspirations and outside pressures, she aborted the pregnancy.
 She later revealed that she regretted the decision.
 Thomas and Austin continued their relationship and later had a son born on June 2, 1997.

 In 2001, Thomas began dating Usher, after she starred in his music videos for "U Remind Me", "U Got It Bad", and "U Don't Have to Call".
 Their relationship ended in 2003.

 In late 2022, Thomas began dating actor Matthew Lawrence.
 The pair went public with their relationship in January 2023.

 On March 4, 2024, Thomas became a grandmother after her son's wife gave birth to a daughter.

-She is a member of the Granite Bay Seventh-day Adventist Church.
+Thomas is a member of the Granite Bay Seventh-day Adventist Church.